WobL256/F-16-Radar/README.md

 This will come after a serious restructuring of the simulator.

-Currently only the right side buttons (range, azimuth, elevation settings) are functional.
+Current functionality:
+- [x] CRM Mode
+- [x] RWS Mode
+- [ ] TWS Mode
+- [x] ACM Mode
+- [ ] GM, GMT, SEA, BCN Modes
+- [ ] STBY and OVRD
+- [x] Changing Azimuth, Elevation and Range
+- [ ] CNTL menu
+- [ ] Expand and DBS Modes
+- [ ] Locking targets (radar model)

-The top row of buttons functionality is planned.
+The top row of buttons functionality is currently in the works.
+The radar mode selection button
-This will include ACM radar functionality, switching radar modes from CRM to ACM, Track-While-Scan (TWS) mode, Expand modes
-(basically zoom function), Radar Override and the Control menu.
+(far left) is working.
+After the ACM radar is
+100% complete, work will begin on the CRM Mode selection button (reading RWS in the above screenshot).
+This will also include Track-While-Scan (TWS) mode.
+Then the next buttons.
+After all buttons and menus are done, work will begin on adding lockable targets.

-*GM, GMT and SEA modes may be implemented too.
+*GM, GMT and SEA modes may or may not be implemented too at a later date.

 It supports both mobile and desktop.
 If it is running on mobile,the MOBILE_MODE variable in **radar.py** must be set to True.
+There is a somewhat working automatic device detection built in, but it only works for detecting
+Android or Windows/OSX.
+If you run it on
+Linux, it will activate mobile mode.

+There are plans to release native Windows and
+Android builds of this app, however this will happen in the future when the app will be in a better shape.